Bekkholt/Bekkholt/README.md

 # Hello all 👋

 ### What do I do?
-* Junior front-end developer 👩‍🎓
+* Junior front-end developer (currently looking for a job - please contact me!) 👩‍🎓
 * Founder of Bekkholt and Eurovision Squad 💭
 * Admin and editor @ Eurovision Squad 👩‍💻
 * Freelance transcriber and translator 👩‍💼